 New College aims to serve as a beacon of free speech, free inquiry, and free debate in Florida and beyond.
-First, New College will ensure that it follows the Chicago Principles, adopted by the State University System in Florida in 2019, because "without a vibrant commitment to free and open inquiry, a university ceases to be a university."
-Second, New College will institute a segment of the required freshman orientation segment which addresses the importance of free speech and inquiry at New College.
-Third, New College will host symposiums with nationally recognized speakers on topics relating to the status of free speech nationally and around the world.
-Finally, free speech protections will be outlined in all appropriate documents, including but not limited to the Student Code of Conduct, the Faculty Handbook, and New College Regulations.
+NCF will ensure that it follows the Chicago Principles, adopted by the State University System in Florida in 2019.
+New College will institute a segment of the required first-year orientation program which addresses the importance of free speech and inquiry at New College.
+New College will host symposiums with nationally recognized speakers on topics relating to the status of free speech nationally and around the world.